 Keeping the staff kitchen clean can do more than just prevent germs spreading and banish foul smells – it could actually save you money too!
 Clean appliances are more energy-efficient especially when the build-up of dust is removed from behind fridges.
 Pulling the fridge out and cleaning off any dust could save you up to a fifth of the energy used by the fridge.
 It’s also worth bleeding radiators and dusting off light bulbs.
 When planning to reduce your energy spend on kitchen appliances why not schedule a regular tea round?
 Not only will it stop people switching on the kettle every 5 minutes it’ll also encourage positive staff communication!

 Energy proof your technology

-Compare energy suppliers – you could save money!
+Compare business energy suppliers – you could save money!

 There are big financial savings to be made for small businesses owners who switch their gas and electricity suppliers to access a better tariff.
 Whilst it might sound like a headache it’s a fairly quick and easy process if done through a broker and the average company could potentially save up to £1000 a year off their bill.
 If you want to find out how much you could save for your business why not compare business energy suppliers with Businesscomparison.com?
 We do the hard work by comparing the deals on offer so you can find the best energy tariff for you.